Wrongful Death Lawsuit in Fulton County

 At The Roth Firm, LLC, our goal is to help you seek the justice you deserve.
 We work tirelessly to hold negligent parties accountable for the harm they cause and have a proven record of success in complex wrongful death litigation throughout Georgia.

 When you choose The Roth Firm, LLC, you do not pay any upfront or out-of-pocket expenses.
 Instead, our attorneys only get paid if you do.
 And, because we limit the cases we accept, we are able to dedicate all our resources and efforts to you and your case.

-Get in touch with us today at (404) 777-4899 to discuss your case with a member of our legal team.
+Get in touch with us today at (404) 777-4899 to discuss your case with a wrongful death lawyer in Atlanta, GA.

 More Than Another Billboard Firm

 Our attorneys care about clients like you.
 At The Roth Firm, your needs come first!

 For over 15 years, our team has fought to help those injured due to negligence and are ready to do the same for you and your loved ones.

 We are a boutique litigation firm, focusing on specific injuries.
 Each case, like our clients, is unique and will be treated with individual attention and urgency.